libbyshoop/csinparallel/modules/Phoenix++MR/source/MRIntro/MRIntro.rst

 programmers with smaller datasets or more limited computational resources, due to its relative simplicity.

 .. note:: Want to play with a Hadoop system on the web?
-Check out WebMapReduce!
+Check out `WebMapReduce <http://csinparallel.org/csinparallel/modules/IntroWMR.html>`_!
-          Access the module at this link.
+          Access the module at `this link <http://csinparallel.org/csinparallel/modules/IntroWMR.html>`_.

 Phoenix and Phoenix++
 ----------------------